zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

-* If you have already formatted the NameNode, or are converting a non-HA-enabled cluster to be HA-enabled, you should now copy over the contents of your NameNode metadata directories to the other, unformatted NameNode by running the command "*hdfs namenode -bootstrapStandby*" on the unformatted NameNode.
+* If you have already formatted the NameNode, or are converting a non-HA-enabled cluster to be HA-enabled, you should now copy over the contents of your NameNode metadata directories to the other, unformatted NameNode(s) by running the command "*hdfs namenode -bootstrapStandby*" on the unformatted NameNode(s).
 Running this command will also ensure that the JournalNodes (as configured by **dfs.namenode.shared.edits.dir**) contain sufficient edits transactions to be able to start both NameNodes.